Long-term Follow-up Study With Darvadstrocel in the Treatment of Complex Perianal Fistula

 Time Frame

-An AE is defined as any untoward medical occurrence in a clinical investigation participant administered an investigational medicinal product; it does not necessarily have to have a causal relationship with this treatment.
+An Adverse Event (AE) is defined as any untoward medical occurrence in a clinical investigation participant administered an investigational medicinal product; it does not necessarily have to have a causal relationship with this treatment.
 An AE can therefore be any unfavorable and unintended sign (example, a clinically significant abnormal laboratory finding), symptom, or disease temporally associated with the use of a drug, whether or not it is considered related to the drug.
+A TEAE is defined as any event emerging or manifesting at or after the initiation of treatment with a study intervention or medicinal product or any existing event that worsens in either intensity or frequency following exposure to the study intervention or medicinal product.

-An SAE is defined as an untoward medical occurrence, significant hazard, contraindication, side effect or precaution that at any dose: results in death, is life-threatening, required in-patient hospitalization or prolongation of existing hospitalization, results in persistent or significant disability/incapacity, is a congenital anomaly/birth defect or is medically significant.
+TEAE is defined as: any adverse event emerging/manifesting at or after the initiation of treatment with a study intervention/medicinal product or any existing event that worsens in either intensity/frequency following exposure to the study intervention/medicinal product.
+Serious adverse event (SAE) is an untoward medical occurrence, significant hazard, contraindication, side effect/precaution that at any dose: results in death, is life-threatening, required in-patient hospitalization/prolongation of existing hospitalization, results in persistent/significant disability/incapacity, is a congenital anomaly/birth defect or is medically significant.

 Number of Participants With Specific Adverse Events of Special Interest (AESIs)

-AESIs are AEs that are not solicited local or systemic AEs, they are predefined AEs that required close monitoring and prompt reporting to the sponsor.
-AESIs included protocol specified immunogenicity/alloimmune reactions, tumorgenicity and ectopic tissue formation.
+AESIs are AEs that are not solicited local or systemic AEs, they are predefined AEs that require close monitoring and prompt reporting to the sponsor.
+Protocol pre-specified AESIs included immunogenicity/allo-immunoreactions, tumorigenicity, ectopic tissue formation and fistula/abscess.
+In addition, ad hoc AESIs of anaphylactic reaction, hypersensitivity, and malignancy.

 Secondary Outcome Measures